shauneang/Season-Of-Gifting/README.md

 # Season Of Gifting
 Company gift distribution tracker using Node.js and Typescript.
+Company staff attempt to collect christmas gifts for their whole team and are only eligible if their team has yet to collect.

 This is my first attempt at test-driven development and I learnt a lot of good techniques to implement such a strategy.

 Unfortunately, I was unable to implement it the way I wanted, which was to have a separate testing database using prisma framework where I can inject dummy data for each test case, reset it after and not affect the production database.
 I will continue to explore new approaches in order to achieve my goal.